top of page

 Floyd Edwin Jillson / Atlanta Journal-Constitution (Oct.
 11, 1982)

-AJC on Rep. John Lewis’s Tenure on the City Council -
+Read the AJC's article on John Lewis' tenure on the Atlanta City Council

 Linda Schaeffer / Associated Press (Sept.
 3, 1986)